TrentBrown/weave-into-mesos/README.md

                         The range of IP numbers for Weave network nodes in CIDR form.
 (Weave default: 10.32.0.0/12) [env var:
                         WEAVE_ROUTER_IPALLOC_RANGE]
-  --weave-router-dns-domain WEAVE_ROUTER_DNS_DOMAIN
-                        The name to use for DNS names assigned to containers.
-                        If you override the default, be sure to set your container hostnames to match.
-(Weave default:
-                        weave.local) [env var: WEAVE_ROUTER_DNS_DOMAIN]
   --weave-router-password WEAVE_ROUTER_PASSWORD
                         Router password [env var: WEAVE_ROUTER_PASSWORD] --weave-router-nickname WEAVE_ROUTER_NICKNAME